 Model Theory

 "In order to develop and test a set of interpretive rules [...] it is important to provide very explicit descriptions for the test situations.
 As stated above, this kind of description of a situation is called a model, and must include two types of information: (i) the domain, i.e., the set of all individual entities in the situation; and (ii) the denotation sets for the basic vocabulary items [constant symbols, predicates] in the expressions being analyzed."

 Kroeger (2019).
 Analyzing meaning, p.
 240.

+39 | Syntax & Semantics, WiSe 2022/2023, Bentz

-Section 1: Recap of Lecture 22
+Section 1: Recap of Lecture 21

 Section 2: Historical Notes

 Section 3: Basic Definitions

 Section 4: Translating to Predicate Logic

 Section 5: Inference and Predicate Logic

 Section 6: Evaluating Predicate Logic Expressions

+Summary

+References

+© 2012 Universität Tübingen

 Example Domain

 Let us assume our example domain, i.e. the so-called universal set U is a set of exactly three individuals that we can then use in further more complicated predicate logic expressions.

-U = {King Henry VIII, Anne Boleyn, Thomas Moore}
+U = {King Henry VIII, Anne Boleyn, Thomas More}

-Section 1: Recap of Lecture 22
+Section 1: Recap of Lecture 21

 Section 2: Historical Notes

 Section 3: Basic Definitions

 Section 4: Translating to Predicate Logic

 Section 5: Inference and Predicate Logic

 Section 6: Evaluating Predicate Logic Expressions

+Summary

 Example Denotations

 Let us further assume the denotation sets of three predicates and three constant symbols.
 These denotation sets specify which individuals of U a particular expression can possibly denote.

-Note: We could further introduce situations s like in Zimmermann & Sternefeld's definitions and hence further divide the denotation sets according to situations.
+Note: If we give a model world, we could further introduce situations s like in Zimmermann & Sternefeld's definitions, and hence further divide the denotation sets according to situations.

-Section 1: Recap of Lecture 22
+Section 1: Recap of Lecture 21

 Section 2: Historical Notes

 Section 3: Basic Definitions

 Section 4: Translating to Predicate Logic

 Section 5: Inference and Predicate Logic

 Section 6: Evaluating Predicate Logic Expressions

+Summary

 Example Model Evaluation Based on our example model, consisting of the example domain and the example universal set, we can now evaluate the truth values of predicate logic expressions. - N-place predicates are evaluated by whether the constant symbol, the pair of constant symbols, etc. is a member of the denotation set of the predicate. - Logical operators are evaluated the same way as in propositional logic. - Quantifiers are evaluated according to subset relations.
 See Kroeger (2019).
 Analyzing meaning, p.
 241. English sentence logical form interpretation truth value a.
 Thomas More is a man.
 MAN(t) Thomas More ∈ [[MAN]] Т b.
-Anne Boleyn is a mai or a woman. n MAN(a) \vee WOMAN(a) Anne Boleyn $\in (\llbracket MAN \rrbracket \cup \llbracket WOMAN \rrbracket)$) T c.
-Henry VIII is a man who snores. $MAN(h) \land SNORE(h)$ Henry VIII $\in (\llbracket MAN \rrbracket \cap \llbracket SNORE \rrbracket)$ Т d.
+Anne Boleyn is a mai or a woman. n MAN(a) \vee WOMAN(a) Anne Boleyn $\in (\llbracket MAN \rrbracket \cup \llbracket WOMAN \rrbracket$) T c.
+Henry VIII is a man who snores. $MAN(h) \land SNORE(h)$ Henry VIII $\in (\llbracket MAN \rrbracket \cap \llbracket SNORE \rrbracket)$) Т d.
 All men snore. $\forall x[MAN(x) \rightarrow SNORE(x)]$ [[MAN]]⊆[[SNORE]] F e.
-No women snore. $\neg \exists x [WOMAN(x) \land SNORE(x)]$ $)] [[WOMAN]] \cap [[SNORE]] = \emptyset$ Т Section 1: Recap of Lecture 22 Section 2: Historical Notes Section 3: Basic Definitions Section 4: Translating to Predicate Logic Section 5: Inference and Predicate Logic Section 6: Evaluating Predicate Logic Expressions
+No women snore. $\neg \exists x [WOMAN(x) \land SNORE(x)]$ $] [[WOMAN]] \cap [[SNORE]] = \emptyset$ Т Section 1: Recap of Lecture 21 Section 2: Historical Notes Section 3: Basic Definitions Section 4: Translating to Predicate Logic Section 5: Inference and Predicate Logic Section 6: Evaluating Predicate Logic Expressions Summary